B. Kevin Turner: Boards and other roles

 From 2010 to 2020, Turner served on Nordstrom's board of directors.
 He was on the technology and finance committees as a part of his board role.
 In May 2020, Turner decided to not run for reelection on his board seat.

 In 2017, Albertsons/Safeway appointed Turner as vice chairman of the board of managers of AB Acquisition, its direct parent company.
 He was also named as the senior advisor to Albertsons chairman and CEO, Robert G. Miller.

 Alongside Brandin Cohen, Andy Cohen and Lewis Wolff, Turner invested in and served on the board of directors of Liquid IV, a California-based health-science nutrition and wellness company.
 The brand sells products for sleep, energy and hydration.
 In September 2020, Liquid IV was acquired by Unilever, a British-Dutch multinational consumer goods company.

 In 2018 Turner was appointed president and CEO of Core Scientific, a blockchain hosting and infrastructure provider headquartered in Bellevue, Washington.
-It operates crypto mines in different parts of the United States.
-The company was co-founded by former Myspace CTO and co-founder, Aber Whitcomb.
-Turner stepped down from the role as president and CEO in May 2021 and was replaced by co-founder and chairman Mike Levitt.
-During Turner's tenure as CEO, Core Scientific became the largest blockchain hosting and infrastructure provider in North America.
+It operates crypto mines around the United States.
+Turner was replaced in May 2021 by co-founder and chairman Mike Levitt.
+While Turner was CEO, Core Scientific became North America's largest blockchain hosting and infrastructure provider.

-In 2020, Turner was named chairman of the board of directors at Zayo Group.
-Prior to his appointment, Zayo Group was acquired by global investment firms, EQT Partners and Digital Colony in a deal valued at $14.3 billion.
+In 2020, Turner was named chairman of the board of directors at Zayo Group, which had been acquired by global investment firms EQT AB and Digital Colony for $14.3 billion.